 Below: 1st photo - A small upper leaf with 3 lobes.
 2nd photo - The underside is paler in color with the gland dots most visible.
 They are also visible on the upper side but less noticeable.

 Below: 1st photo - Purple Prairie Clover has a stout tap root and many smaller fibrous root.
 Note the many stems rising from the root crown - typical of older plants.
 2nd photo - The stamens and the style are much exserted from the corolla as the petals do not form a keel as most pea family flower do.

 Notes: Purple Prairie Clover was first introduced to the Garden by Eloise Butler on July 12, 1910 with plants she obtained from the grounds of the Agricultural College in St. Paul.
-Martha Crone planted seeds in 1944 and plants in 1945.
+Martha Crone planted seeds in 1944 and plants in 1945; more seeds in 1951, '52, and '53.
 The plant is included on her 1951 census of plants in the Garden.
 Cary George reported planting it in 1995.

 Purple Prairie Clover is native to Minnesota to all but a handful of counties - those exceptions being mostly in the NE Quadrant of the state.
 It has wide native distribution in the United States ranging from the Basin and Range area of the west to the Appalachians in the east.
 It is most abundant in the uplands of the true prairie.
 However a number of the eastern states report special concern for the plant such as Kentucky, "endangered" in Tennessee and considered "extirpated" (eradicated) in Michigan and Ohio.

 Varieties: There are two accepted varieties: Var. purpurea, as described above, which is the native Minnesota species and var. arenicola, which is restricted to the sandy soils fof the lower great plains states.